AnshulBadoni/AnshulBadoni/README.md

 # Welcome to my playground! 🎉

-# I'm Anshul, a curious explorer in the realm of ML/DL, trying to find my footing and soar to new heights without any stumbles.
+-I'm Anshul, a curious explorer in the realm of ML/DL, trying to find my footing and soar to new heights without any stumbles.
 I'm always up for captivating collaborations on exciting and groundbreaking projects
 # If you're looking for an adventurous journey through the world of data and algorithms, you've come to the right place.
 Let's embark on this thrilling expedition together!

-# Feel free to connect with me, drop me an email, or find me exploring the depths of Kaggle,HackerRank and LeetCode.
+- Feel free to connect with me, drop me an email, or find me exploring the depths of Kaggle,HackerRank and LeetCode.

 <h2 align="center">AI/ML</h2>